g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 | vpn-high         | high          | 0b001100   | 0b011     |
 | vpn-priority     | any           | 0b101110   | 0b101     |
 | nc               | any           | 0b110000   | N/A       |

-Notice the Network Control will not have EXP bit defined, because the network protocols will not run on MPLS network.
-Except the LDP with ldp-tunneling, but this is a special case in our lab.
+Notice that Network Control doesn't have an EXP bit defined, because network protocols generally don't run over the MPLS network.
+The exception is LDP with LDP-tunneling, but that is a special case in our lab.

-We need to define this values with alias, to call them on the configuration:
+We need to define these values using aliases so we can call them in the configuration:
 ```
 set class-of-service code-point-aliases dscp best-effort 000000
 set class-of-service code-point-aliases dscp nc 110000